fleschutz/my-backups/scripts/README.md

 Welcome to the SCRIPTS Subfolder
 ================================

-This folder contains .BAT scripts to perform data backups.
-Just execute the appropriate ones.
+This folder contains .BAT scripts to perform the backups.
+Just execute the appropriate ones, one after another.